 According to the Centers for Disease Control and Prevention (CDC), a blood-alcohol concentration (BAC) of 0.08%, the legal limit in the U.S., creates short-term memory loss, impairs the driver’s perception, and makes it difficult to control their speed.
 Going fast on the water may sound safe, but it can make it difficult to avoid wrecks with other boats or react appropriately if a large wave is heading your way.
 Boats can capsize all too easily, leaving the driver and any occupants in harm’s way.

-For a free legal consultation with a personal injury lawyer serving New Orleans, call 800-537-8185
+For a free legal consultation with a Boating Under the Influence Accident lawyer serving New Orleans, call 800-537-8185

 Common Types of Injuries Caused by Boating Accidents